civican/legisinfo/42-1/bills/C-45/bill_text.md

     a statement that if the accused pays the amount within the period set out in the ticket,

-    a conviction will be entered against the accused but the judicial record of the accused in respect of the offence will be kept separate and apart from other judicial records, and
+    a conviction will be entered against the accused but the judicial record of the accused in respect of the offence will be kept separate and apart from other judicial records **and will not be used for any purpose that would identify the accused as a person dealt with under this Act**, and

     if cannabis has been seized in relation to the offence, the cannabis will be forfeited to Her Majesty;